East Cowes Castle: Dowager Lady Eleanor Gort (1902 - 1934)

-Development Plans (1934 - 1963)
+Development plans (1934 - 1963)

 In 1934, the castle was bought by Cowes Estates LTD, a development company.
 From that time until the start of the Second World War, the estate was only inhabited by caretakers and its only actual use was for a short time as summer tea gardens for island visitors.

 In 1940, during the Second World War, the castle was requisitioned for use by the military, who left it in a serious state of decay.
 It was used to billet British and Canadian troops of the Free French Canadians, the South Saskatchewans.
 The grounds were also used as a site for air-raid shelters, with space for 150 people.
 There are stories of the doors and ornamental panelling being taken down and burnt in the fireplaces, to help warm the freezing soldiers therein.

 By 1946, the castle was in a very sorry state, with the lead roofing and floorboards having been sold or taken to patch up bombed local properties.
 Once rain was able to enter through the roof, serious decay set in.
 Because of its condition, nobody was prepared to pay for the restoration of the castle.

 By 1951, it had been announced that the castle was to be demolished and that by the following summer, its once carefully tended lawns were to be used to grow strawberries.
 Demolition workers were already stripping the once luxurious castle of its fittings.
 There were bonfires all over the estate, as more and more of its trees were being up-rooted and burned.

 A subsidiary of Cowes Estates called Cowes Growers LTD were responsible for growing the fruit and vegetables.
 Winter lettuce had already been planted and as well as the plan to plant 10,000 strawberry plants, there were plans to grow raspberries, apples, cucumbers and blackcurrants on the 58 acres.
 There were originally some plans to save parts of the castle, but these were seen to be impracticable.

-In 1958, the ramshackle estate was sold to a Mr Arthur Guy for just £1,000.
+In 1958, the ramshackle estate was sold to Mr Arthur Guy for £1,000.
 He applied for planning permission for a holiday development and 18-hole golf course, which would have saved the castle.
 However, when his application was refused, he sold the site on to developers, hoping that the castle would still be saved.
-However, this was proven not to be.
+However, this was not to be.

 Ultimately, in 1963, the castle was completely demolished, followed shortly afterwards by the Southgate Lodge.
-Over the years, housing has been built on most of its grounds, finally ending this noble estate.
-However, the original northern gatehouse to the Castle still survives, being North Lodge in Old Road, East Cowes.
+Over the years, housing has been built on most of its grounds, finally ending this estate.
+The original northern gatehouse to the castle still survives, the North Lodge in Old Road, East Cowes.

 Stone taken from the demolition of East Cowes Castle was later used in the rebuilding of West Cowes Castle, the home of the Royal Yacht Squadron.